ItsMePaulo/tutoring/COS212/notes/StacksAndQueus/README.md

 ## Stacks

 Stacks are the opposite, stacks follow the *First-In-Last-Out* principle (FILO).
 In this case the first item in the list will stay in the list until all items that have been added after that item are removed first.
+Think of stacking a pile of plates, you start from the bottom and work your way up, but when you remove a plate you remove the plate at the top, likewise in a stack environment we remove the item at the top/back of the list.

 ## Pop and Push, Enqueue and Dequeue